chrisfield/redux-formkit/packages/redux-formkit/README.md

 * `elementRef` pass this an the ref prop

 ### hooks
 `useFormReducer(formName)` like the familiar useReducer it returns state and dispatch as two elements in an array.
-This hook can be called from any component under the FormStateProvider (eg if the FormStateProvider is at the root of the component tree it can be called from all components).
+This hook can be called from any component under the `FormStateProvider` (eg if the `FormStateProvider` is at the root of the component tree it can be called from all components).

-`useForm()`
+`useForm()` returns an object that has one property `name`.
+It can be called from any components under a `Form`.
+I expect this to mostly be used together with `useFormReducer` to avoid hardcoding form names.

+`useField(fieldName)` returns a <a href="#fieldInterface">`fieldInteface`</a> object.
+It can be called from any components under a `Form`.

 ### updateFieldsAction
-`updateFieldsAction(values)` returns an action object ready to dispatch to Redux.
+`updateFieldsAction(values)` returns an action object ready to dispatch to a formReducer.
 Dispatching this will reinitialize the form updating all fields with the values provided and setting them all as untouched.

 ### updateFieldAction
-`updateFieldAction(fieldName, value)` returns an action object ready to dispatch to Redux.
+`updateFieldAction(fieldName, value)` returns an action object ready to dispatch to a formReducer.
 Dispatching this will update one field leaving the others unchanged.